racket/rhombus/shrubbery/0000-shrubbery.md

-This special rule for `:` means that you don't have to worry about whether a `:` is redundant or whether it creates some subtle or important extra layer of blocking.
+This special rule for `:` means that you don't have to worry about whether a `:` is redundant or whether it creates some subtle or important extra layer of blocking, and the parser will not be needlessly pendantic when you're writing or revising code.
+However, the standard style, which might be enforced with a code-formatting tool, is to omit any unnecessary `:`.

 There's one additional special rule for `:`.
 If a `:` appears at the end of a group, then it forces an empty block.
 This extra rule ensures